sirvine/open-contract-intake/README.md

 NOTE ON RUBY AND RAILS VERSIONS:  OCI assumes that you're using Ruby 2.0.0-p0 and Rails 4.0.0.beta1.
 You'll need the correct version of Ruby installed locally before you can get started.

-Once you've got Ruby and the @bundler@ gem installed, follow these steps from the OCI project directory, via your command line:
+Once you've got Ruby (and the `bundler` gem installed), follow these steps from the OCI project directory, via your command line:

-1.  @bundle install@
+1.  `bundle install`
-2.  @rake db:create@
+2.  `rake db:create`
-3.  @rails server@
+3.  `rails server`

-Visit @localhost:3000@ in your browser.
+Visit `localhost:3000` in your browser.
 You should see the intake form.

 ## CUSTOMIZATION

-[TBD]
+TBD

 ## LICENSE